 At Ray White Mountain Creek, we are the industry leader in the area for professional Property Management.
 We have a proven record of success and manage an impressive portfolio of properties.
 Below we have simplified the renting process by identifying some important information for you.
 This is your go-to reference guide for renting a property through Ray White Mountain Creek from start to finish.

-Prior to collecting your keys, you will be required to pay a full bond.
-This is equivalent to 4 weeks rent and must be paid in cleared funds.
+Prior to collecting your keys, you will be required to pay a full bond in addition to 2 weeks rent.
+Bond is equivalent to 4 weeks rent and must be paid in cleared funds.
 Unfortunately, our office does not accept bond transfers.

 It is your responsibility to arrange for all services at the property to be connected in your name and to have these disconnected prior to vacating.